 SODALITY FOR THE CONVERSION OF LAPSED CATHOLICS.
 The Sodality of St Augustine of Hippo has been launched by the LMS as a means of uniting our prayers with others for the conversion of our loved ones.
 Full details here.

 FSSP NEWSLETTER DOWRY NOW AVAILABLE ONLINE.
 The new edition of Dowry is available online.
 There are very interesting articles on Motherhood, Pro-Life work, philosophy and the martyrology of Blessed Francis Bell OFM.

 INSTITUTE OF CHRIST THE KING NEWSLETTER AVAILABLE.
 The newsletter for the Shrine of SS Peter, Paul and Philomena is now available online, with Mass times and upcoming events.

 PRAYERS FOR THE LMS NOW ONLINE can be found under Resources.
 Prayer for the intentions of the Latin Mass Society in English and Latin.

-The St Catherine’s Trust Summer School is back this Summer, at a new venue: the Franciscan Retreat Centre at Pantasaph CH8 8PE, in North Wales, for the week 21-28 July 2013.
+The St Catherine’s Trust Summer School is back this Summer, at a new venue: the Franciscan Retreat Centre at Pantasaph CH8 8PE, in North Wales, for the week 27 July to 3 August 2014.